 Named after the Jimi Hendrix song, which most believe was created about a type of potent LSD.
 Purple Haze provides the user with a very energetic buzz.
 Purple Haze carries a distinct berry aroma along with some earthiness and a bit of spice.
 The taste takes on similar characteristics, with grape and blueberry flavors accompanied by an earthy undertone reminiscent of incense on the exhale.
-Purple Haze originates from a cross-breeding of the Purple Thai and Haze strains, both sativa-dominant hybrids.
+Purple Haze originates from cross-breeding of the Purple Thai and Haze strains, both sativa-dominant hybrids.
 Due to its sativa lineage, Purple Haze usually carries a THC percentage of between 10 and 15%.

 MedicalANXIETY PAIN DEPRESSION

 FlavorEARTHY WOODY CHEESE